grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 # Prometheus query editor

-Grafana provides a query editor for the Prometheus data source where you can create queries in PromQL.
+Grafana provides a query editor for the Prometheus data source to create queries in PromQL.
 For more information about PromQL, see [Querying Prometheus](http://prometheus.io/docs/querying/basics/).

 For general documentation on querying data sources in Grafana, see [Query and transform data]({{< relref "../../../panels-visualizations/query-transform-data" >}}).